 In modern complex societies, the power of government and legal systems to regulate and facilitate human and business activity is considerable – and often deeply controversial.

 The modules offered on this specialist LLM in Public Law programme enable students to pursue advanced study of many of the pressing legal and policy issues relating to how we are governed and how legal systems operate.

 The strong comparative and international focus of most of the modules make the programme suitable for international, EU and UK students alike.

-To specialise in this area, students must select a minimum of two modules from this list and do their compulsory dissertation in the field of Public Law.
-The additional required module can be in this area or can be unrelated and therefore selected from the full list of available modules.
+For an LLM in Public Law, students must select the equivalent of a minimum of two full modules from this list and do their compulsory dissertation in the field of Public Law.
+Two half modules are the equivalent of a full module.
+The additional required full module (or equivalent half modules) can be in this area OR can be unrelated and therefore selected from the full list of available modules.

 Note: Not all of the modules listed will be available in any one year.
 Any modules not available in the forthcoming academic session will be marked as soon as this information is confirmed by teaching academics.

 Teachers contributing to this programme include: